oktadev/okta-blog/_source/_posts/2022-05-04-angular-microfrontend-deploy.md

 ---
 layout: blog_post
-title: "Secure and Deploy Micro-Frontends with Angular"
+title: "Secure and Deploy Micro Frontends with Angular"
 author: alisa-duncan
 by: advocate
 communities: [javascript]
-description: "A tutorial to prepare your micro-frontend project for production by using dynamic module loading, with deployment configured using Vercel. "
+description: "A tutorial to prepare your micro frontend Angular project for production by using dynamic module loading, with deployment configured using Vercel. "
 tags: [angular, typescript]
 tweets:
-- ""
+- "Ship it! 🚀  Let's deploy an #Angular micro frontend project using @vercel"
-- ""
+- "Deploy an @angular project using micro frontends!
+This walkthrough configures an #Angular micro frontend project for multiple environments and deploys to @vercel. 👀"
 image:
 type: conversion
 github: https://github.com/oktadev/okta-angular-microfrontend-example
 ---

-Micro-frontends continue to gain interest and traction in front-end development.
-The architecture models the same concept as micro-services - as a way to decompose monolithic front-end applications.
-And just like with micro-services, micro-frontends have complexities to manage.
+Micro frontends continue to gain interest and traction in front-end development.
+The architecture models the same concept as micro services - as a way to decompose monolithic front-end applications.
+And just like with micro services, micro frontends have complexities to manage.

-This post is part two in a series about building an e-commerce site with Angular using micro-frontends.
-We use Webpack 5 with Module Federation to wire the micro-frontends together, demonstrate sharing authenticated state between the different front ends, prepare for deployment using dynamic module loading, and deploy it all to Vercel's free hosting plan.
+This post is part two in a series about building an e-commerce site with Angular using micro frontends.
+We use Webpack 5 with Module Federation to wire the micro frontends together, demonstrate sharing authenticated state between the different front ends, prepare for deployment using dynamic module loading, and deploy it all to [Vercel](https://vercel.com/)'s free hosting plan.

-In this second post, we're building on the site we created in part one, [How to Build Micro-Frontends Using Module Federation in Angular](/blog/2022/05/02/angular-microfrontend-auth).
+In this second post, we're building on the site we created in part one, [How to Build Micro Frontends Using Module Federation in Angular](/blog/2022/05/02/angular-microfrontend-auth).
 Let's add dynamic module loading to our cupcake e-commerce site, secure unprotected routes, and set up the site for deployment in Vercel, a service designed to improve the front-end development workflow. 🎉

 In the end, you'll have an app that looks like this publicly available through Vercel:

-{% img blog/angular-microfrontend-deploy/final-app.gif alt:"Animated gif showing the final project with micro-frontends that handle the cupcake shopping basket, authentication, and profile information" width:"800" %}{: .center-image }
+{% img blog/angular-microfrontend-deploy/final-app.gif alt:"Animated gif showing the final project with micro frontends that handle the cupcake shopping basket, authentication, and profile information" width:"800" %}{: .center-image }

 **Prerequisites**